 I have a few slots available for students and people at lower income.
 Simply enquire me for slots availabilities.

-During an initial chat in person, on the phone or via Skype, I can get an understanding of your needs so we can see if I am a right person for you.
+For people new to counselling or unsure - I offer an initial chat via email, on the phone, or via Zoom.
+This way I can get an understanding of your needs so we can see if I am a right person for you.

-Here we start analysing your problems and make a plan on how to tackle them, including follow up sessions.
+Here you get to meet me, see where and how I work, and we start analysing your problems and make a plan on how to tackle them, including follow up sessions.
 Usually it works best to start with weekly sessions though the length of the therapy may vary from a couple of weeks to longer depending on the individual (or on the couple).

 If a problem arises for which you are unable to attend, please let me know as soon as possible as other people might benefit from that spot.